-By Megan Arend, Sr. Product Manager & Zachary Tessler, Data Scientist
+By Megan Arend, Director of Product & Zachary Tessler, Sr. Data Scientist

 As a maritime technology company focused on IoT data and machine learning, we are often asked how our vessel performance models account for data outliers and noise.
 Sensor drift and malfunction is a topic that comes up a lot in the context of our discussions about data quality and the fidelity of our machine learning models.
 It is also an unavoidable reality of high frequency sensor data that our clients have enlisted Nautilus’s support to help solve.
 As experts in IoT and unification of disparate sources of data, Nautilus has put in place automation at all stages of the data lifecycle to ensure our platform is surfacing the most reliable data and our models are being trained on data that is absent of erroneous values.

 Upon ingestion, we automatically flag outliers in sensor data and, in some cases, prevent that data from being used downstream if there is a clear reason to exclude it (e.g. if we have prior knowledge of a sensor malfunction).
 Cleaning the data in this way ensures a reliable dataset not only for platform-based decision-making, but also for our machine learning models, which inform many of the insights we surface.
 Using aggregation, averaging, and interpolation techniques, Nautilus controls for noise in data that is attributed to sensor malfunction or drift.

 Noise in weather estimates from vessel sensors are common, as these sensors are often not well maintained.
 The gridded nature of global weather models also adds uncertainty.
 If the vessel’s spatial and temporal location does not fall exactly on the gridded coordinates of the model, the data must be interpolated to estimate weather conditions at a precise location and time.